Characters of the StarCraft series: Matt Horner

 Matt Horner is the captain of the Raiders' flagship Hyperion and Raynor's second-in-command.
 Described as "young and idealistic" and guided by strong moral principles, Horner is originally a supporter of Mengsk, but becomes disgusted by Mengsk's deliberate attacks on civilian Confederate targets.
 Having come to admire Raynor's bravery and loyalty, Horner follows Raynor when he abandons Mengsk's cause, and is keen to strike at the morally bankrupt Terran Dominion.
 Horner is only an average combatant in personal combat, but is otherwise an excellent pilot and tactician.
 First introduced in the novel Queen of Blades, Horner commands the Hyperion as it comes under attack from Zerg in orbit of the planet Char and is forced to withdraw from the system, leaving Raynor and a small group of Raiders stranded on the surface; Horner is only able to return several months later to evacuate the survivors.
 Horner continues in a similar role in Wings of Liberty, acting as Raynor's conscience and trying to keep his commander focused.
 After the capture of James Raynor by Arcturus's Dominion forces in Heart of the Swarm, Matt Horner assumes temporary command of Raynor's Raiders, leading the rebel movement for much of the game until Raynor's return to the Hyperion after the raid aboard the prison ship Moros.
-During the events of Legacy of the Void, Horner is now an admiral commanding the Dominion fleet, joining the joint Dominion/protoss defense against Amon and his Moebius Corps forces.
-After Amon falls, Horner is the Dominion's chief military leader, as he and Emperor Valerian pledge to maintain peace and prosperity for the Dominion.
+By the events of Legacy of the Void, Horner joins the Dominion as an admiral, coordinating the joint Dominion/protoss fleet against Amon and his Moebius Corps forces.
+After Amon falls, Horner becomes the Dominion's chief military leader, as he and Emperor Valerian pledge to maintain peace and prosperity for the Dominion.

-His actor, Brian Bloom, also voiced a supervillain by the ship's name in the animated series, Avengers Assemble.